Some initial thoughts on the merger of the businesses of Carlsberg UK and the Marston’s Beer Company.

 Whitbread bottled beers were available in over half the licensed houses in Britain by 1955.
 Demand was such that Whitbread had to subcontract around 20 percent of its bottling to other companies.

-60 percent of the £850,000 Whitbread advertising budget was dedicated to Mackeson Stout in 1957.
+Whitbread dedicated £510,000, some 60 percent of its advertising budget, to marketing Mackeson Stout in 1957.
 The beer accounted for almost half of revenue at Whitbread by 1960.
 Sales had effectively quadrupled during the 1950s, and 425,000 barrels of Mackeson Stout were sold in 1961.

 Mackeson Stout held around a quarter of the stout market in Britain by 1963.
 Whitbread trialled a draught version of the beer at this time.

 A reciprocal agreement was signed with Bass in 1965, who agreed to stock Mackeson Stout across its estate of 4,100 public houses in exchange for Whitbread selling Bass beers throughout their estate.

 Mackeson Stout had an ABV of over four percent in 1968, and sold for a premium price.

-The Hythe brewery was closed in 1968 and Whitbread relocated production of Mackeson Stout to the Exchange Brewery in Sheffield.
+The Hythe brewery was closed in 1968, just short of its 300th anniversary.
+Mackeson Stout production was relocated to Whitbread’s Exchange Brewery in Sheffield.

 Mackeson Stout had been introduced in cans by 1971.

 Sales were developed overseas.
-Mackeson Stout was sold in South Africa from 1967 until 1972.
+Mackeson Stout was sold in South Africa between 1967 and 1972.
 The beer was brewed under licence in Jamaica and Trinidad from 1973.
-It was produced in Singapore from 1978 and Nigeria from 1979.
+It was produced in Singapore from 1978 and in Nigeria from 1979.

-Sales of Mackeson had began to decline in Britain by the late 1970s, as female drinkers increasingly switched from milk stout to lager.
+Sales of Mackeson had began to decline in Britain by the late 1970s, as female drinkers increasingly chose lager over milk stout.

 British Mackeson had an ABV of 4.3 percent in 1988.